 Nothing increases travel time like waiting in long security lines at the airport.

 For travelers who would rather avoid that delay, there are three options: TSA PreCheck, Global Entry and Clear.
-All cost money (though one substantially more than the others) and two require planning ahead.
 Maybe one, or all, of them is right for you.

 A Trusted Traveler program, TSA PreCheck allows you to move more quickly through airport security.
 That’s because if you have PreCheck, you get to stand in a shorter, faster line where you don’t have to take off your shoes, your belt or a light jacket, nor do you have to remove your laptop or carry-on liquids from your bag.